 Exply as ActiveCollab Integration

-The majority of ActiveCollab integrations basically extends the ActiveCollab instance at some point and adds extra functionality.
-Exply works different.
-We developed an individual data connector to import all ActiveCollab data into an own database.
+The majority of ActiveCollab integrations basically extend the ActiveCollab instance at some point and add extra functionality.
+Exply works differently.
+We developed an individual data connector to import all ActiveCollab data into a separate database.

-That way we can access them the way we want to and customize almost everything, unlocking the full potential of the available data.
-Having all data in an own database provides several improvements and features:
+That way we can access them the way we want to and customise almost everything, unlocking the full potential of the available data.
+Having all data in a separate database provides several improvements and features:

-- Creating individual dashboards for specific use cases, customers people
+- Creating individual dashboards for specific use cases, customers and people

-- Comparing projects, customers, time spans with custom metrics
+- Comparing projects, customers and time spans with custom metrics

-- Granting customers access to their individual dashboards using own logins, showing them all relevant project information like available budget, logged hours, finished tasks, etc.
+- Granting customers access to their individual dashboards using personal logins, showing them all relevant project information like available budget, logged hours, finished tasks, etc.

-- Fullfilling our transparency policy by providing all data anytime, anywhere inlcuding custom permissions through complex user management
+- Fulfilling our transparency policy by providing all data anytime, anywhere including custom permissions through complex user management

-- Exporting all available data as Excel sheet to work with them in 3rd party applications
+- Exporting all available data as Excel sheets to work with it in 3rd party applications

-Last but not least, using this approach we're able to answer all above mentioned questions as simple as it can be.
+Last but not least, by using this approach we are able to answer all the questions mentioned above as easily as possible.

 Reports vs. Dashboards

-One last thing.
-Every once in a while we're discussing the necessarity and prupose of classic reports especially when they're compared to dashboards.
+One last thing: Every once in a while we discuss the necessity and purpose of classic reports, especially compared to dashboards.
 Two major questions always come up: What's the difference between dashboards and reports?
-Why does someone need a report when they have access to real-time data in dashboard?
+Why does someone need a report when they have access to real-time data in a dashboard?

-And the more often we think about it and discuss pros and cons of both analytics, the more useful it seems to use dashboards and reports become more obsolete.
+And the more often we think about it and discuss the pros and cons of both analysis types, the more useful dashboards seem to become and the more obsolete reports appear in our eyes.

 Here's a more radical approach to this discussion:

 Let's do a quick thought experiment.
-Imagine you're managing an agile team with also mainly agile projects.
-Just having monthly reports showing you the past is like driving a car by just using the rear-view mirror.
-If you don't have the right data at the right time, you're not able see dangerous situations coming and adjust the course on time to avoid a crash.
+Imagine you're managing an agile team with mainly agile projects.
+Only having monthly reports showing you the past is like driving a car by just using the rear-view mirror.
+If you don't have the right data at the right time, you do not see dangerous situations coming up and are unable to adjust the course on time to avoid a crash.

 Especially when looking at controlling and managing agile teams and projects, reacting to potential incidents is crucial!
-Is the team/project still on track or are they leaving the critical path?
-Does a project team need help to fulfill the guaranteed budget or goal on time?
+Is the team/project still on track or are they leaving the intended path?
+Does a project team need help fulfilling the guaranteed budget or goal on time?

-So if everyone who's needing information is able to get those information right then when and where they need them, isn't that better than waiting for the weekly/monthly update?
+So if everyone in need of it is able to get the desired information right when and where they need it, isn't that better than waiting for the weekly/monthly update?

-We'll leave the answer to this question up to you, cause we believe that there's no single truth to this topic.
+We'll leave the answer to this question up to you, because we believe that there's no single truth to this topic.